Teruto Ishihara: Ultimate Fighting Championship

-In his second fight for the promotion, Ishihara faced Julian Erosa on March 5, 2016 at UFC 196.
+In his second fight for the promotion, Ishihara faced Julian Erosa on March 5, 2016, at UFC 196.
 Ishihara won the fight via KO early in the second round.

-Ishihara next faced Horacio Gutiérrez on August 6, 2016 at UFC Fight Night 92.
+Ishihara next faced Horacio Gutiérrez on August 6, 2016, at UFC Fight Night 92.
 Ishihara won the fight via first-round KO and subsequently received a Performance of the Night bonus.

-Ishihara faced Artem Lobov on November 19, 2016 at UFC Fight Night 99.
+Ishihara faced Artem Lobov on November 19, 2016, at UFC Fight Night 99.
 He lost the fight via unanimous decision.

-Ishihara faced Gray Maynard on July 7, 2017 at The Ultimate Fighter 25 Finale.
+Ishihara faced Gray Maynard on July 7, 2017, at The Ultimate Fighter 25 Finale.
 He lost the fight by unanimous decision.

-Ishihara faced Rolando Dy on September 23, 2017 at UFC Fight Night: Saint Preux vs. Okami.
+Ishihara faced Rolando Dy on September 23, 2017, at UFC Fight Night: Saint Preux vs. Okami.
 He knocked down Dy 20 second in round one but Dy managed to survive.
 Throughout the fight Dy kicked three times to Ishihara's groin area and was deducted a point by the referee.
 After three rounds fight, the judges awarded the win to Ishihara via unanimous decision (28–27, 28–27, and 29–27) ended Ishihara 2 fight losing streak.

-Ishihara faced José Alberto Quiñónez in a bantamweight bout on February 10, 2018 at UFC 221.
+Ishihara faced José Alberto Quiñónez in a bantamweight bout on February 10, 2018, at UFC 221.
 He lost the fight via unanimous decision.

-Ishihara faced promotional newcomer Petr Yan on June 23, 2018 at UFC Fight Night 132.
+Ishihara faced promotional newcomer Petr Yan on June 23, 2018, at UFC Fight Night 132.
 He lost the fight via knockout in the first round.

-Ishihara faced Kang Kyung-ho on February 10, 2019 at UFC 234.
+Ishihara faced Kang Kyung-ho on February 10, 2019, at UFC 234.
 He lost the fight via a submission in round one and was subsequently released from the promotion.

 Post-UFC career

 After the release, Ishihara returned to Shooto and made his comeback against Kazuma Sone at Shooto 0131 on January 31, 2021.
 He lost the fight via unanimous decision.

 Ishihara then faced Levi Mowles at Fury FC 48 on July 25, 2021.
 He lost the fight via first-round submission.

 Ishihara faced Vinicius Zani at Fury FC 52 on October 17, 2021.
 The bout was declared a draw.

 Ishihara faced Jose Hernandez at the inaugural Urijah Faber's A1 Combat event, held on May 1, 2022.
 He won the fight by a second-round technical knockout.

 Ishihara faced Westin Wilson at XMMA 5 on July 23, 2022.
 He won the fight by a first-round knockout, flooring Wilson with a left straight.

-Ishihara faced Francisco Rivera on August 20, 2022 at UNF 2.
+Ishihara faced Francisco Rivera on August 20, 2022, at UNF 2.
 He lost the bout via unanimous decision.

+Ishihara faced Willie Gates on March 18, 2023, at Urijah Faber's A1 Combat 9, submitting Gates in the first round via rear-naked choke.

+Ishihara faced Vince Morales on May 3, 2023, at XMMA 6: Bash at the Beach.
+He lost the fight by a third-round submission.